 During that time we traveled to Florida to visit with family and celebrate Rob’s first birthday.
 Rob became incredibly ill.
 He developed a high fever that sent him into a seizure.
 An ambulance ride, more doctors, and more blood work turned our visit with family into a medical emergency.
 This birthday and

 everyone thereafter was memorable.

 Upon returning to Los Angeles, the last test showed a marked improvement, so much so that the doctors at Cedars did not believe that there was any need to continue with the bloodwork, but simply keep an eye on his yearly checkup blood tests.

 It was a usual four-year-old checkup.
-This time Rob was talkative, aware, inquisitive and a lot of fun.
+This time Rob was talkative, aware, inquisitive, and a lot of fun.
 This bloodwork was not good.
 They didn’t even let us go home.
 The pediatrician asked that we go to the hospital immediately.
 I looked up at her and said, “can we wait a week, please give me a week.”
-She looked at me puzzled.
-Not really understanding how I would consider delaying something so serious.
+She looked at me, puzzled.
+I do not really understand how I would consider delaying something so serious.
 But she obliged.
-That week was the week I prayed, pleaded, fasted, anointed and believed that my son was healed, and he was whole.
+That week was the week I prayed, pleaded, fasted, anointed, and believed that my son was healed and that he was whole.

 Yet, I can never forget that afternoon, 22 years ago when I screamed, why me, why him, why us?

 I now know why.
 God trusted us with him.
 God trusted us with this trial.
 Rob was never ours, to begin with.
 He belongs to God, and we will forever be thankful that God chose us to walk through that valley to acknowledge his great love and mercy.

 Why me, why him, why us?
 Why not.
 Surround yourself with people that will hold you up when you can’t stand on your own and trust a living God that will carry you when you can’t walk